cfu288/epic-fhir-standalone-launch-dynamic-registration/README.md

 https://user-images.githubusercontent.com/2985976/209190730-d38774e3-2f56-4756-9c75-2f044654bd40.mp4

 To run locally, you need npm installed.
 Run the following commands

 ```
 npm i
 npm run dev
 ```

-If running locally, you may need to comment out the line `base: "/epic-fhir-standalone-launch-dynamic-registration/",` in `vite.config.js`.

 You'll need a `.env` with the following: